Giving Now | Giving Later

 ► Retirement Plan Assets

 You may use any retirement plan assets to establish a charitable fund or to give to an existing endowment.
 Retirement plan assets are subject to both estate tax and income tax.
-By making a charitable gift with these assets now, you can reduce a potential tax burden on heirs.
+By designating a portion or all of the proceeds from your retirement plan, you can reduce a potential tax burden on heirs.

 ► Stocks, Bonds and Mutual Funds